 NEBOSH IIRSM risk qualification

-Disruption, uncertainty and the ‘unthinkable’ are today’s realities.
-The ability to mitigate threats and take calculated risks has never been so important.
+Disruption and uncertainty are today’s realities.
+The need to be able to mitigate threats and take risks are essential for survival.

-The NEBOSH IIRSM Certificate in Managing Risk can help you be better equipped to identify, evaluate, manage, and communicate on risk.
+The NEBOSH IIRSM Certificate in Managing Risk can help you be better equipped to identify, evaluate, communicate and act on risk.

 Studying this qualification will help you:

-- Master the essential principles of risk management and their link to decision-making
+- Master the essential principles of risk and risk management and their link to decision-making.

-- Start having the right and timely conversations about risk with different stakeholders
+- Having the right and timely conversations about risk with different stakeholders.

-- Understand the vital role of people and culture to act on risk
+- Understand the vital role of people and culture.

-The qualification is made up of three elements and based on the principles of the Global Risk Management Standard, ISO 31000.
+The qualification is made up of three elements and is based on the principles of the global risk management standard, ISO 31000.

 Element 1 - Principles of risk and risk management